stivncastillo/digital-garden/src/content/notes/design/atomic-design.md

 tags: ["design-systems", "atomic", "ui"]
 ---

-Atomic design system is a design methodology first coined by Brad Frost that's inspiread by chemistry.
+Atomic design system is a design methodology first coined by Brad Frost that's inspired by chemistry.
 It described a simple model for constructing interfaces made of smaller elements that fit together and form bigger blocks and larger components to create complete and polished designs

 It is a systematic approach that breaks down a UI into its fundamental building blocks, called atoms, and then progressively combines them to form more complex components and ultimately complete interface systems.